Abdagon/health-ssi-2/README.md

 # Past and Envisaged Showcase Events

 * DICE 2024, June 2024 - check out our [short video](https://youtu.be/CaEMHeJBKr8), [DICE 2024 Documents](https://drive.google.com/drive/u/1/folders/1z1Ban7MKxz-yanZQrFsAx7H5zHR_Iiag) (DIDAS Health et al) and [DICE 2024 Health session notes](https://docs.google.com/document/d/18KrZ8nvOPWkPkAjAt0Bdu8vWuTFvgFP0donpNUwLPX4/edit)
-* DIDAS Health Webinar, 14.02.2025, check out our [teaser video](https://youtu.be/D69uVIVHmsw) and the [full webinar recording](https://youtu.be/hOM_EMtdAl8) for a live demonstration of the current prototype
+* DIDAS Health Webinar, 14.02.2025, check out our [teaser video](https://youtu.be/D69uVIVHmsw) and the [full webinar recording](https://youtu.be/hOM_EMtdAl8) for a live demonstration of the current prototype - testimonial of [Adam Eunson](https://www.linkedin.com/in/adameunson/) «I have to say, having been in the space for 5+ years this is one of the best use case and user experience demonstrations of the technology I have ever seen!
+Amazing job to everyone involved!»
 * [DICE 2025](https://diceurope.org), March and September 2025
 * ...